Qlwentt/big-omg-api/README.md

 # Big OMG

-Big OMG is a React application that analyzes the time complexity of user-inputted code.
+Big OMG is a full stack application that analyzes the time complexity of user-inputted code.
 It aims to help developers optimize their algorithms by providing insights into the performance of their code.

 It uses OpenAI's GPT-3.5 model to generate the time complexity of the code.
 The model is able to generalize to unseen code snippets and provide accurate time complexity information.